Module P1 (Issue 9 December 2025)

-When one line of a a double line becomes blocked, SLW by pilotman allows trains to travel over the other line in either direction.
+When one line of a a double line becomes blocked, SLW by pilot allows trains to travel over the other line in either direction.

-Red armband with PILOTMAN written in white on the left arm.
+Red armband with PILOT written in white on the left arm.

 By signals where possible